Custody Of Knife In Public – s 11C Summary Offences Act 1988

 Our senior lawyers will guide and refer you to one of the top and most respected psychologists or psychiatrists best suited to your case, for the purposes of a report, to maximise your chances of avoiding a criminal record.

-The maximum punishment for a charge of a custody of a knife in public is a term of imprisonment or up to 2 years and/or a fine of up to $2,200.
+The maximum penalty for a charge of a custody of a knife in public is a term of imprisonment or up to 2 years and/or a fine of up to $2,200.

 The Courts rarely give out maximum punishments and if they do give it, it’s usually given to the most serious kind of case.
 There are other options of punishment noted below.